danmaruya/danmaruya/README.md

 ### Hello there! 👋
 My name is Daniel Kenji!

-I have a bachelor's degree in Business Administration and a post-graduation in Business Intelligence and Big Data.
+I have a bachelor's degree in Business Administration and a MBA in Business Intelligence and Big Data.
 Actually, I'm studying for a new graduation in Analysis and Systems Development.

 I worked for 8 years with finances, at the tesourary part.
 And now I'm in transition career to IT.